-Biology and life history The borer overwinters as a larva under the tree bark, usually below soil surface.
+Biology and life history The borer overwinters as a larva under the tree bark, usually below the soil surface.
 As temperatures rise above 50°F in the spring, the larva resumes feeding on the tissues under the bark.
 Larvae reach maturity in May to June and pupate in trees.
 Adult moths emerge beginning in June and continue to emerge through September.
 Mating and egg laying occurs throughout this period.
-The young larvae hatch after 8 to 10 days and bore immediately into the base of the tree.
+The young larvae hatch after 8 to 10 days and immediately bore into the base of the tree.
 Larvae in the bark above the soil surface usually do not survive the winter in cold areas.

 Pest monitoring Periodically scout the base of the trunk near the soil surface for excessive gumosis mixed with granular frass.
 Pheromone traps are available to monitor adult male moth activity.

 Protect the base of the fruit tree from larval entry by placing a plastic or metal cone or barrier around it before egg laying begins.
-The cone should be pushed 1 to 2 inches into the soil and should fit snugly around the trunk at the top to prevent the tiny larvae from getting beneath it.
+The cone should be pushed one to two inches into the soil and should fit snugly around the trunk at the top to prevent the tiny larvae from getting beneath it.
 Alternatively, if there are only one or a few peach trees in a home orchard, it may be quicker and cheaper to control this insect by "worming."
 Use a pocket knife, wire or some pointed instrument to remove dirt around the tree and dig out the larvae.

 Spray applications, and more importantly pesticide residues, on the trunk of the tree can prevent newly-hatched larvae from boring beneath the tree bark and entering the woody trunk where they are protected from all insecticide sprays.